eagerterrier/MimeTypes-Link-Icons/readme.txt

 == Upgrade Notice ==

+= 3.1 =
+New features for advanced users and one minor bug fix for async users.

 = 3.0 by jrf =
 Several new features, new file extensions, complete plugin rewrite to comply with the current WP standards.
 Upgrade highly recommended.
 Please refer to the [changelog](http://wordpress.org/extend/plugins/mimetypes-link-icons/changelog/) for detailed information on all the changes.